vitaliyrtest1/wonderful-celery-copy-01/about.md

 title: Who We Are
 sections:
   - type: hero_section
-    title: Who We Are! tester
+    title: Who We Are! teste
     align: center
   - type: content_section
     content: >-